For more information, please contact:

 In 2010, the committee reported on the costs and benefits to Canadian taxpayers and the overall Canadian economy of Canada’s one-cent coin.
 The committee concluded that the penny had outlived its purpose, and urged the government to remove the one-cent coin from circulation.
 In the government’s speech on the 2012 Budget, it announced the elimination of the penny from Canada's coinage system.

 In February 2013, the committee tabled its report on the potential reasons for price discrepancies in respect of certain goods between Canada and the United States, given the value of the Canadian dollar and the effect of cross border shopping on the Canadian economy.
-The committee examined the pricing of numerous products, from ice skates and jeans to automobiles and books.
-Each product was found to have many factors influencing its pricing, and, although some products share some factors (e.g. transportation costs, the relative size of the Canadian market or tariff rates), the committee could not offer an explanation as definitive as it would have liked for the price discrepancies for products between Canada and the United States.
+The committee found that many factors influence product pricing, and, although some products share some factors (e.g. transportation costs, the relative size of the Canadian market or tariff rates), the committee could not offer an explanation as definitive as it would have liked for the price discrepancies for products in Canada and the United States.
 The committee made four recommendations and one observation with respect to narrowing these price discrepancies.

-As is customary, much of the committee’s attention is focussed on the estimates which outline the government’s expenditure plans.
-In addition to the review of estimates, the committee has legislation referred to it from time to time.
-The bills referred to the committee are related to government spending or implementation of measures announced in the government’s budget speech.
-The special studies are also usually related to issues concerning government spending and the estimates.
+As is customary, much of the committee’s attention and time is devoted to the estimates which outline the government’s expenditure plans.
+The committee also has legislation referred to it from time to time.
+Most of the bills referred to the committee are related to government spending or implementation of measures announced in the government’s budget speech.